npetridis/blockchain-developer-bootcamp-final-project/README.md

 <p>A smart contract wallet that stores ether and any Erc20 token and can invest in Compound.finance protocol any supported Erc20 token</p>

-The contract is deployed and verified on the Ropsten testnet at
+The contract is deployed and verified(??) on the Ropsten testnet at
 `TODO add address`

 ### Smart contracts